opendatahub-io/opendatahub.io/pages/arch.md

 In the Open Data Hub operator repository, there are tutorials and jupyter notebooks to help you learn about the different Big Data & AI/ML tools and components that are a part of the ODH community.
 In the ODH operator repository there is a tutorials folder that you can learn about many of the components deployed by the ODH operator.
 After a successful installation of ODH, please follow these steps to run a jupyter notebook.

-1. From the Openshift console, navigate to the namespace where ODH was installed.
+1. From the OpenShift console, navigate to the namespace where ODH was installed.
 Figure 5 shows the main project status showing all installed ODH components.
 **Figure 5: Installed ODH components**
 ![alt text](../../assets/img/pages/arch/figure-5.png "Installed ODH components")